ibm-cloud-docs/codeengine/api.md

 1. Use `kubectl explain --api-version='codeengine.cloud.ibm.com/v1beta1' <Kind>`.
 2. [Download Swagger or `OpenAPI` specification of CRDs](https://kubernetes.io/docs/concepts/overview/kubernetes-api/){: external}.

+Note that you cannot delete a job run without also deleting any associated pods.
+Any attempt to delete with the `propagationPolicy=Orphan` option is rejected.

 ### Serving CRD methods
 {: #api-crd-serving}